Fingo Festival: 2017

-In 2017, the festival will be focusing on the legacy of late African National Congress stalwart and anti-apartheid stugggle hero Oliver Tambo.
+In 2017, the festival will be focusing on the legacy of late African National Congress stalwart and anti-apartheid struggle hero Oliver Tambo.

 Impact and reception

 Although there are no official statistics to measure the economic and community impact of the Fingo Festival, the reception from the community has been warm.
 "We are very happy with the Festival because people go there and they don't know about our facilities.
 Then they come here and learn about what we have."
 Zanele Panini, the librarian at Fingo Village Library said about the event.